bartfeenstra/betty/documentation/development/plugin/extension.rst

 which they appear in the extension dependency tree:

 :py:meth:`betty.project.extension.Extension.depends_on`
     Declare required other extensions.
-This ensures those extensions are enabled and appear before your extension in the extension dependency tree.
+This ensures those extensions are enabled.
 :py:meth:`betty.project.extension.Extension.comes_after`
-    Declare other extensions that are not required, but if they **are** enabled, then your extension will appear after them in the extension dependency tree.
+    Declare which other extensions your extension comes after (if they are enabled).
 :py:meth:`betty.project.extension.Extension.comes_before`
-    Declare other extensions that are not required, but if they **are** enabled, then your extension will appear before them in the extension dependency tree.
+    Declare which other extensions your extension comes before (if they are enabled).

 Optional functionality
 ----------------------